I am a mom of two awesome children who teach me more than I ever thought possible. I love writing, exercise, movies, and LGBT advocacy.

-Every time I look at Bruce MacKinnon's recent editorial cartoon that was based on Dr. Christine Blasey Ford's testimony about United States Supreme Court nominee Bruce Kavanaugh's alleged sexual assault of her decades ago, my stomach churns just a little.
+Every time I look at Bruce MacKinnon's editorial cartoon, my stomach churns just a little.
+The image (seen above) was based on Dr. Christine Blasey Ford's testimony about United States Supreme Court nominee Bruce Kavanaugh's alleged sexual assault of her decades ago, testimony that was largely ignored.

-It's this editorial cartoon from Bruce MacKinnon of Halifax, Nova Scotia, Canada, that has me and apparently others reeling.
+I usually stay away from watching confirmation hearings for future Supreme Court justices; I tend to find them incredibly dry.
+It was this cartoon from Bruce MacKinnon of Halifax, Nova Scotia, Canada, that had me and others reeling.

-My feelings have nothing to do with the testimony of Dr. Blasey Ford or the political bent of the cartoon itself.
-Rather, it's the sense of powerlessness in Lady Justice's face.
+My feelings had nothing to do with the testimony of Dr. Blasey Ford or the political bent of the cartoon itself.
+Rather, it was the sense of powerlessness in Lady Justice's face.
 It's a feeling with which I am unfortunately familiar, and I know there are countless other women who feel much the same way.
-Anyone who's been sexually assaulted - whether they're male or female - knows all too well just how powerless you can be when you find yourself in that situation, and the aftermath of it will resonate for years after, even with counseling and therapy.
+Anyone—male or female—who's been sexually assaulted knows all too well just how powerless you can be when you find yourself in that situation, and the aftermath of it will resonate for years after, even with counseling and therapy.

-I applaud MacKinnon's artwork in this case, and I think that while the two arms pinning Lady Justice down speaks for itself, it's the palpable tension in her face that's causing this image to go viral.
-Yes, it's taken a lot of bravery for Dr. Blasey Ford to testify, and I can only imagine just how sleepless she's been as she's relived this experience.
-However, this incident and so many others that have come to light over the months since #MeToo started has also likely ignited in sexual assault survivors a resurgence in their memories of what happened to them.
+I applaud MacKinnon's artwork in this case, and I think that while the image of those two arms pinning Lady Justice down speaks for itself, it's the palpable tension in her face that caused this image to go viral.
+Yes, it took a lot of bravery for Dr. Blasey Ford to testify, and I can only imagine just how sleepless she was and how she had to relive this experience.
+However, this incident—and so many others that have come to light since #MeToo—also likely ignited a resurgence of memories in the minds of countless sexual assault survivors.

-MacKinnon's editorial cartoon of Lady Justice being visibly restrained - and visibly distressed - has served to do far more than comment on the Kavanaugh hearings and the editorialist's opinion of them.
-It has served as something of a rallying point and commentary about how women and their ability to report are affected by the justice system as a whole.
+MacKinnon's editorial cartoon of Lady Justice being visibly restrained and visibly distressed served as far more than just a comment on the Kavanaugh hearings.
+It became something of a rallying point about how women are affected by the justice system as a whole.

-Men are certainly also victims of sexual assault but underreport the crime significantly due to the victimization they undoubtedly feel.
+Men are certainly also victims of sexual assault, and underreport the crime significantly due to the victimization they undoubtedly feel.
 For whatever reason, though, men appear to be taken more seriously when it comes to reporting of sexual assault.
-Men are unlikely to face questions about what they were wearing at the time, or whether they were alone or with someone else, or why they were walking through a particular area.
+Men are unlikely to face questions about what they were wearing at the time, or what they did to provoke the assault, or why they were walking through a particular area.

-Even for a simple tribunal - a non-criminal proceeding - women have been asked about their history of sexual activity, or what they have worn when going out with people, or even what they have routinely done while out on a date.
-The MacKinnon editorial cartoon is a heartwrenching reminder about what women can go through in many respects from the point of reporting a sexual assault straight through to trial.
+Even in a simple tribunal (a non-criminal proceeding), women are asked about their history of sexual activity, what they wore, or even about other dates in their history.
+The MacKinnon editorial cartoon was a heartwrenching reminder about the trials women can go through, from reporting a sexual assault straight through to the actual trial.

-It's little wonder that this editorial cartoon has resonated so strongly with so many.
+It's little wonder that this editorial cartoon resonated so strongly with so many.

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.